Efficient upsampling for tensor-network and quantum-state encoded functions: Introduction

 \section{Introduction}

-Over the last decades, interpolation has played a central role in the approximation of multivariate functions \cite{multiva}, signal and image processing \cite{Schafer1973, Wang2022}, and computer graphics \cite{Lagae2010,Perlin1985}.
-In practice, interpolation underpins a wide range of tasks, including numerical PDE solvers \cite{Fasshauer1999, Hagstrom2015}, image resampling \cite{Parker1983}, super-resolution \cite{Keys1981}, and the construction of textures and noise fields for procedural modeling \cite{Lagae2010,Fournier1982} often referred to collectively as \emph{synthetic noise}.
-A generalization of synthetic noise, \textit{fractional Brownian motion} (fBm)/ \textit{fractal noise} \cite{MidpointDisplacement,DiamondSquare,Perlin2002,Cook2005}, has been applied to network traffic \cite{Leland1994}, hydrology \cite{Molz1997}, geophysical phenomena \cite{Mandelbrot1982}, porous media \cite{Jilesen2012}, turbulent dispersion \cite{Lilly2017} and turbulence super-resolution \cite{Kim2008}.
-Classical interpolation schemes achieve excellent accuracy in one dimension.
-However, the cost of multidimensional interpolation based on tensor-product grids grows exponentially with the number of dimensions.
-Consequently, even moderate resolutions become intractable in high-dimensional settings.
-This rapid increase in computational resources, both in runtime and memory, is known as the \textit{curse of dimensionality}.
+Upsampling, namely the construction of a finer-resolution representation from coarse data, is a fundamental operation in approximation theory, signal and image processing, and computer graphics.
+It includes interpolation, where the refined representation matches the given samples exactly, and quasi-interpolation, where it is reconstructed from local combinations of samples without requiring exact pointwise agreement, as well as more general forms of resampling and synthesis of fine-scale structure.
+These ideas underlie the approximation of multivariate functions \cite{multiva}, signal and image processing \cite{Schafer1973, Wang2022}, and procedural modeling in computer graphics \cite{Lagae2010,Perlin1985}.
+In practice, they appear in numerical PDE solvers \cite{Fasshauer1999, Hagstrom2015}, image resampling \cite{Parker1983,Keys1981}, and the construction of textures and noise fields, often termed \emph{synthetic noise} \cite{Lagae2010,Fournier1982}.
+A prominent extension is \textit{fractional Brownian motion} (fBm), or \textit{fractal noise} \cite{MidpointDisplacement,DiamondSquare,Perlin2002,Cook2005}, which has found applications in network traffic \cite{Leland1994}, hydrology \cite{Molz1997}, geophysical phenomena \cite{Mandelbrot1982}, porous media \cite{Jilesen2012}, turbulent dispersion \cite{Lilly2017}, and turbulence super-resolution \cite{Kim2008}.
+However, although classical upsampling schemes are highly effective in one dimension, in higher dimensions their cost typically grows exponentially with the number of dimensions.
+Even moderately refined meshes can therefore become intractable.
+This is another manifestation of the \textit{curse of dimensionality}, which affects a wide range of numerical problems, from machine learning and data science to the simulation of many-body quantum systems.